UST-QuAntiL/qc-atlas/docs/dev/writing-tests.md

 #### Getting the objects from a `PagedModel`

 If you want to verify the contents of a PagedModel you can use a small helper method in the `ObjectMapperUtils` class: `ObjectMapperUtils.mapResponseToList()`.
 To retrieve a list of DTOs, just pass the response as a string, returned from MockMvc, as well as the key under which the resources are located.
 The key in the case, the class name ends with DTO usually is `<ClassName>es` where the class name is written in Camel case.
 For example: `cloudServiceDtoes` is the key for Cloud service objects.
-Apart from these two values you must pass the an Instance of the `Class` object for the type of the elements.
+Apart from these two values you must pass an Instance of the `Class` object for the type of the elements.
 This can be obtained by calling `<ClassName>.class`

 Also an optional instance of the ObjectMapper may be passed to the method, however this mapper must be configured to not fail on unknown properties.
 By default a mapper is built by calling the `newTestMapper()` method.